 - A $200 enrollment deposit that serves as a confirmation of your intent to enroll at Holy Cross and ensures that we hold a place for you in our incoming class.

 - A $200 housing deposit that serves as a confirmation of your intent to live on campus and ensures we reserve a room for you in a residence hall.
 Those who submit the housing deposit on or before May 1 are eligible to be entered in the housing lottery for preferred roommate and hall placement.
 If a housing exemption to live off campus has been approved, the housing deposit is not required.

 Deposits are non-refundable after June 1.

-All new students will be invited to participate in a virtual Saints Orientation Advising and Registration (SOAR) event over the summer.
-SOAR will not be held on the campus of Holy Cross College summer 2020.
-More information will be shared at a later date.
+All new students will be invited to participate in a series of virtual Saints Orientation, Advising, and Registration (SOAR) sessions throughout June.
+SOAR will not be held on the campus of Holy Cross College summer 2020 as previously scheduled.
+More information can be found here.